cablevsfiberinternet

 Heavy cloud backup / large file uploadsFios

 No contest.
-Fios 940 Mbps upload vs Xfinity 35-40 Mbps upload.
-Uploading a 100 GB file takes 13 minutes on Fios and over 6 hours on Xfinity.
+Fios 880 Mbps upload vs Xfinity's roughly 100 Mbps.
+Uploading a 100 GB file takes about 15 minutes on Fios versus over 2 hours on Xfinity.
 Any regular large-file workflow makes Fios the clear choice.

 Multiple remote workers in same householdFios strongly